 Your doctor may ask you to keep a diary for a day or more, up to a week, to record when you void.
 This diary should note the times you urinate and the amounts of urine you produce.
 To measure your urine, you can use a special pan that fits over the toilet rim.

-How is incontinence treated?
+How is Incontinence Treated?

-Kegel exercises are the best in strengthening or retraining pelvic floor muscles and sphincter muscles.
+- Exercises: Kegel exercises are the best in strengthening or retraining pelvic floor muscles and sphincter muscles.
 You can perform these exercises without any equipment.

-Mild doses of electrical stimulation are exerted to the lower pelvic area to strengthen the muscles.
+- Electrical Stimulation: Mild doses of electrical stimulation are exerted to the lower pelvic area to strengthen the muscles.
 The procedure might also involve the placement of electrodes in the vagina or rectum for better stimulation.

-Timed voiding (urinating) and bladder training are techniques that use biofeedback.
+- Timed Voiding or Bladder Training: Timed voiding (urinating) and bladder training are techniques that use biofeedback.
 In timed voiding, you fill in a chart of voiding and leaking.
 From the patterns that appear in your chart, you can plan to empty your bladder before you would otherwise leak.
 Biofeedback and muscle conditioning–known as bladder training–can alter the bladder’s schedule for storing and emptying urine.
 These techniques are effective for urge and overflow incontinence.

-Medication is effective in treating many types of leakage.
+- Medications: Medication is effective in treating many types of leakage.
 Different drugs act differently on the bladder muscles, including relaxing or strengthening them.
 There are certain drugs that work on tightening the muscles at the bladder neck and urethra as well as some others that release estrogen, a hormone that is reported to promote the function of the bladder.

-In case of loss of mass, doctors suggest injecting substances into the tissues around the urethra.
+- Implants: In case of loss of mass, doctors suggest injecting substances into the tissues around the urethra.
 This is a way to treat stress incontinence.
 Collagen and fats from the patient’s body are used.

+- Surgery: In case none of the above-mentioned treatments work, the doctor recommends surgery.
+The primary reason for incontinence is the hanging of the bladder down in the vagina.
+The surgeries are focused on pulling the bladder up to a more normal position.
 In case of severe stress incontinence, the surgeon may use a wide sling to secure the bladder in place.
-This way, the bottom of the bladder and the top of the urethra are compressed and any chances of further leakage are avoided.
+This way, the bottom of the bladder and the top of the urethra is compressed and any chances of further leakage are avoided.
 An artificial sphincter, a doughnut-shaped sac may also be implanted in the urethra in very rare conditions.

-In the case where the incontinence is caused because of the inability of the bladder to empty completely (overflow incontinence) or a condition where bladder fails to empty because of poor muscle tone, past surgery, or spinal cord injury, the doctors might install a catheter to empty the bladder.
+- Catheterization: In the case where the incontinence is caused because of the inability of the bladder to empty completely (overflow incontinence) or a condition where bladder fails to empty because of poor muscle tone, past surgery, or spinal cord injury, the doctors might install a catheter to empty the bladder.
 A catheter is a medical device that appears like a tube.
 It is inserted through the urethra into the bladder where it helps drain the urine.
 The use of catheters may be limited to once in a blue moon or on a permanent basis, in case of permanent catheter installation, there is a tube attached to it which further attached to a bag that one carries around the leg.
 The bag collects the urine that the body passes out.
 The constant use of a catheter may cause a urinary tract infection and hence it is important to keep a watchful eye over any changing statics.

 Different women use different measures to deal with urinary incontinence.
 Some use pads to absorb any leakage that might happen in case of mild to severe physical activity.
-It is also reported that reducing the consumption of certain liquids such as coffee, tea and alcohol can also help manage female incontinence.
+It is also reported that reducing the consumption of certain liquids such as coffee, tea, and alcohol can also help manage female incontinence.

 Finally, in the case of elderly women especially, they prefer wearing undergarments that have absorbing nature as well as or diapers designed for adults.
 Wearing diapers is not only a socially embarrassing condition for most of the women, but it may also result in soreness of the skin or any skin irritation.
 It is important for elderly women to consult with a doctor in case of any type of incontinence.
 The doctor would recommend the best possible way to treat the problem through timed voiding, pelvic muscle exercises, and electrical stimulation and may consider wearing absorbent pads or diapers as the last resort.